schmidtde-stout/advisor-api/docs/developer.md

   MASTER_ADMIN_EMAIL=<your UW-Stout Email>
   ```

-**To run the API server**, from a Terminal: run `npm start`
+**To run the API server**, from a terminal: run `npm start`

-**To run the API server with nodemon**, from a Terminal: run `npm dev`, this will monitor for changes to codebase and will restart the server automatically if it detects a change, pretty nice for active development and testing.
+**To run the API server with nodemon**, from a terminal: run `npm dev`, this will monitor for changes to codebase and will restart the server automatically if it detects a change, pretty nice for active development and testing.

 **To run the API server in debug**, with vcode: Run > Start Debugging, Select Node.js if prompted

-**To run all Jest tests**, from a Terminal: run `npm test`
+**To run all Jest tests**, from a terminal: run `npm test`

-**To run all Jest tests in debug**, from a Terminal: run `npm test:debug`
+**To run all Jest tests in debug**, from a terminal: run `npm test:debug`

 #### Obtaining Bearer Tokens

-Essentially, you need mimic what the FE does to [generate a magic link](https://stytch.com/docs/api/log-in-or-create-user-by-email) with the Stytch Project ID and Secret (listed in Canvas) and your email address.
+Essentially, you need to mimic what the FE does to [generate a magic link](https://stytch.com/docs/api/log-in-or-create-user-by-email) with the Stytch Project ID and Secret (listed in Canvas) and your email address.
 You can make the request easily with CURL or you can use postman.
 When you receive the email, you can use that link (with the token) to then authenticate your email with Stytch (described above) and obtain the session identifier.

 _TODO_ - Add Postman scripts with shortcuts to generate a magic link and authenticate token to obtain a session identifier.